dragonflydb/documentation/docs/managing-dragonfly/acl.md

 Note that the syntax is similar to the ACL groups, but without the prefix `@`.

 The special `+ALL` (note without the `@`) is used to denote all of the currently implemented commands.

+## Keys

+It's also possible to restrict operations on given keys.
+Note, users are permitted to execute a command only when their ACL's both include that command (or group) and contain a key pattern that matches the keys of the command.
+Key patterns are:

+`~<pattern>`: Add a pattern of keys that can be mentioned as part of commands.
+For instance `~*` allows all the keys.
+The pattern is a glob-style pattern and it is possible to specify multiple patterns.

+`%R~<pattern>`: Add the specified read key pattern.
+This behaves similar to the regular key pattern but only grants permission to read from keys that match the given pattern.

+`%W~<pattern>`: Add the specified write key pattern.
+This behaves similar to the regular key pattern but only grants permission to write to keys that match the given pattern.

+`%RW~<pattern>`: Alias for `~<pattern>`.

+`allkeys`: Alias for `~*`.

+`resetkeys`: Flush the list of allowed keys patterns.
+For instance the `ACL ~foo* resetkeys ~bar*`, will only allow the client to access keys that match the pattern `~bar*`.

 ## Persistence